gadomski/www.gadom.ski/_drafts/slope-maps-with-gmt.md

 - GMT
 - [GDAL/OGR](http://www.gdal.org/)

+The Makefile used in this example, along with a download script for the data, are in a gist at the [bottom of this post](#conclusion).

 ## The goal

 [Hidden Valley](https://en.wikipedia.org/wiki/Hidden_Valley_(Ski_Estes_Park)) is a abandoned ski area in Rocky Mountain National Park that closed in 1991.
 It now is a popular winter destination for backcountry skiing and sledding.
 We want to create a map with the dangerous slope angles color-coded, with enough additional context to make it a useful map.

 ![Hidden Valley](/img/hidden-valley-slope-angle.png)